AbhinavMadahar/thesis/idea/social-bias-in-commonsense-reasoning/README.md

-# Identifying and Addressing Bias in Commonsense Reasoning
+# Identifying and Addressing Social Bias in Commonsense Reasoning

 Commonsense reasoning engines may exhibit social biases (e.g. race-based, gender-based, etc.).
 In this section, we try to identify whether existing models do and, if so, to what extent and how.